 Named after the Fort (Caer) Rydderch (Ruther) in the region of what is now Annandale, Dumfriesshire, in south-west Scotland, we have a rich and colourful history in the area and beyond.

-Having been without a Chief since 1809, based simply on the fact that no descendent of the Chiefs line chose to pick up the mantle, although they could have, finally in 2019 a Clan Chief was confirmed by the Lord Lyon.
+Having been without a Chief since 1809, based simply on the fact that no descendent of the Chief’s line chose to pick up the mantle although they could have, finally in 2019 a Chief of Carruthers was confirmed by the Lord Lyon.

-Peter Carruthers of Holmains, Chief of the Name and Arms of Carruthers, is the 4 x Great Grandson of the last Chief, John Carruthers 12th of Holmains and 8th Baron, whose ancestry goes as far back as the 1200’s, when the name was first used.
+Dr Peter Carruthers of Holmains, Chief of the Name and Arms of Carruthers, is the 4 x Great Grandson of the last Chief, John Carruthers 12th of Holmains and 8th Baron, whose ancestry goes as far back as the 1100’s, when the name was first used.